 I spoke with Paulette just a few days ago.
 She’s 84, widowed, and lives at the Riderwood Retirement Community in Silver Spring, Maryland.
 Paulette told me that she was having knee replacement surgery just a couple of days before we planned to post her episode.
 Paulette, I know you’ll be listening, so please know that all of us at Making Gay History are wishing a speedy and full recovery.

 Making Gay History is a team effort.
 Thank you to executive producer Sara Burningham and audio engineer Anne Pope.
 We had production assistance from Josh Gwynn.
-Our theme music was composed by Fritz Meyers.
-Thank you, also, to social media strategist Will Coley, webmaster, Jonathan Dozier-Ezell, researchers, Bronwen Pardes and Zachary Seltzer, and photo editor, Michael Green.
-A very special thank you to our guardian angel Jenna Weiss-Berman.
+Our theme music was composed by Fritz Myers.
+Thank you, also, to social media strategist Will Coley, webmaster Jonathan Dozier-Ezell, researchers Bronwen Pardes and Zachary Seltzer, and photo editor Michael Green.
+A very special thank-you to our guardian angel Jenna Weiss-Berman.

 The Making Gay History podcast is a co-production of Pineapple Street Media, with assistance from the New York Public Library’s Manuscripts and Archives Division and ONE Archives at the USC Libraries.

 Season three of this podcast is made possible with funding from the Ford Foundation, which is on the front lines of social change worldwide.

 And if you like what you’ve heard, please subscribe to Making Gay History wherever you get your podcasts.
 You can also go to makinggayhistory.com.
 That’s where you’ll find all our episodes, including photographs, notes, and links to additional information about all the people we feature in Making Gay History.